Importer for Krita (.kra, .krz) and OpenRaster (.ora) images and animations

 Setup

-Firstly, make sure to go to Preferences and enable Krita after confirming the path to its executable.
-Although this is optional (simple PNG-based importations still work without Krita), it's required to import animations and highly recommended to get the best compatibility with advanced Krita features (HDR, color spaces, etc.).
+Firstly, make sure to have a Krita installation for the conversions, then go to Preferences and enable Krita Runner after confirming the path to its executable.
+Although simple PNG-based importations still work without Krita, this is required to import animations and for the manual converter (i.e., handling all image formats), and highly recommended to get the best compatibility with advanced Krita features.

 Manual Conversions

 This plugin can make Krita convert between most image formats directly from Unity.
 Simply right-click assets to quickly generate images next to them, or use the advanced tool to make batch conversions with full flexibility.
-It's very useful to quickly make Krita files for editing, or to convert formats unsupported by Unity (that Krita can open) to a format like PNG or EXR for importation.
+It's very useful to quickly make Krita files for editing, or to convert formats unsupported by Unity that Krita can open (like WebP and JPEG XL) to a format like PNG or EXR for importation.

 Automatic Importations